mrfragger/substitcher/README.md

 - Enable Unknown sources

 iOS (may publish in future)
-- if needs subs (just one color, one font) nPlayer $5
+- with subs (just one color, one font) nPlayer $5
-- vlc iOS/android works but no subs for opus audiobooks, set audio to resume
+- no subs for opus audiobooks, vlc (set audio to resume)

 ### Opus audio codec
-Why Opus outperforms MP3 and AAC at very low bitrates (like ~16 kb/s)
+- outperforms MP3 and AAC at very low bitrates (~16 kb/s)

-#### Hybrid Architecture
-- **SILK** (linear predictive coding) for speech-like signals.
+-  **Hybrid Architecture** SILK (linear predictive coding) for speech-like signals.

-#### Low Algorithmic Delay and Frame Flexibility
-- Supports frame sizes from **2.5 ms** up to **60 ms**, allowing very low latency if needed
-- Fine control of bitrate and delay trade-offs further improves coding of speech/music at low rates
+- **Low Algorithmic Delay and Frame Flexibility** Supports frame sizes from 2.5 ms up to 60 ms, allowing very low latency if needed.
+Fine control of bitrate and delay trade-offs further improves coding of speech/music at low rates

-### `-application voip` (OPUS_APPLICATION_VOIP)
--  gives best quality at a given bitrate for voice signals.
+- `-application voip` gives best quality at a given bitrate for voice signals.
 It enhances the input signal by high-pass filtering and emphasizing formants and harmonics

 ### Miscellaneous
-- Never will support music, videos as it's for audiobooks only
-- Unlikely will get a light theme
+- Never will get a light theme nor support music
 - Never will support cover images, choose either audiobooks with covers and not to use subtitles
 - It just puts a 16x9 black png image with META_BLOCK_PICTURE with some info along with a png which is based on vorbis comment specification
-- This is the base64 encoding of META_BLOCK_PICTURE='AAAAAwAAAAlpbWFnZS9wbmcAAAALRnJvbnQgQ292ZXIAAAAQAAAACQAAACAAAAAAAAAAU4lQTkcNChoKAAAADUlIRFIAAAAQAAAACQgGAAAAOyqsMgAAABpJREFUeJxjZGBg+M9AAWCiRPOoARAwDAwAAFmzARHg40/fAAAAAElFTkSuQmCC'
 - Reason is most audiobook players don't support subtitles, and ones that do, do so due to video support and having a cover image in background intefers in with subtitles in most cases
-- Use a cover image and don't plan to ever use subs then use kid3 app (qt free cross-platform app)
+- use kid3 app (qt free cross-platform app) for embedding a cover image and don't plan to ever use subtitles
 - Developed since 2022 but in Dec 2025 decided to port from mpv front-end lua scripts with uosc ui and remove video editing, LUTs to a flutter / dart app (not just Mac/Linux anymore) and make it purely an audiobook player